Skip to contents

 )

-When the result includes several outputs (for example, records, persons, or person-days), the function defaults to plotting the number of records.
-You can override this by setting the output argument to the measure you want to visualise.
+When the result includes several outputs (for example, records, subjects, or person-days), select the measure to visualise with the output argument.

 result <- summariseTrend(cdm,